misaka00251/epm/INSTALL.md

 EPM can generate so-called "portable" distributions that are based on shell scripts and tar files.
-For these types of distributions your customers/users will need a POXIX shell (Bourne, Korn, Bash, etc.), a tar program, and gzip.
+For these types of distributions your customers/users will need a POSIX shell (Bourne, Korn, Bash, etc.), a tar program, and gzip.
 The first two are standard items, and gzip is being shipped by most vendors as well.